nvkiet/FTWCache/README.md

 # FTWCache

-FTWCache is a small utility libray to support caching data locally so you can pull them when you need them.
+FTWCache is a small utility libray to support caching data locally so we can pull them when we need them.
 The [original repo](https://github.com/FTW/FTWCache) is written in objective-c by [@khanlou](https://twitter.com/khanlou).
-And I want to port the code to [swift 2](https://developer.apple.com/swift/) and support [CocoaPods](http://cocoapods.org).
+So I want to port the code to [swift 2](https://developer.apple.com/swift/) and support [CocoaPods](http://cocoapods.org).

 FTWCache has two class methods for setting and retrieving data: